mn89h/tapasco/documentation/pe-local-memories.md

       support compaction, or other advanced features.
 If this proves to be a problem, it may need to be fixed.

+  6. Current implementation of delayed transfers is inefficient: the scheduler blocks other executions while waiting on data transfers.
+Should probably be done in a separate data transfer thread.
+If the async launches feature is ever implemented, the new architecture should take this into account.

-  6. The C++ API does not support delayed transfers yet, use the C API.
+  7. The C++ API does not support delayed transfers yet, use the C API.

-  7. Explanatory example code is missing.
+  8. Explanatory example code is missing.